TonyXu214/learncpp/README.md

 - However, if the class has a default constructor that is not user-defined (that is, either an implicitly-defined constructor, or a default constructor created using = default), the object will be zero-initialized before being default initialized.
 - Only create a default constructor when it makes sense

+Delegating constructors
+- Constructors should not be called directly from the body of another function.
+Doing so will either result in a compilation error, or will value initialize a temporary object and then discard it (which likely isn’t what you want).
+- Constructors are allowed to delegate (transfer responsibility for) initialization to another constructor from the same class type.
+This process is sometimes called constructor chaining and such constructors are called delegating constructors
+- If you have multiple constructors, consider whether you can use delegating constructors to reduce duplicate code.
+- Members for which the user must provide initialization values should be defined first (and as the leftmost parameters of the constructor).
+Members for which the user can optionally provide initialization values (because the default values are acceptable) should be defined second (and as the rightmost parameters of the constructor)

+Temporary class Objects
+- A temporary object (sometimes called an anonymous object or an unnamed object) is an object that has no name and exists only for the duration of a single expression